 Santa Fe History

-In ancient times, Native Americans hunted and fished in the abundant valley at the foot of the Sangre de Cristo Mountains.
+In ancient times, Native Americans hunted and fished in the abundant valley at the foothills of the Sangre de Cristo Mountains.
 They grew crops in the fertile plain of the Santa Fe River.
 In 1610, Santa Fe was established as a Spanish provincial capital.
-Many adobe buildings from this ear still stand in the heart of the city.
-Traditions of both Indian and Hispanic cultures live today, cherished by the descendants of early settlers.
+Many adobe buildings from this era still stand in the heart of the city, where traditions of both Indian and Hispanic cultures are alive today.